 There are broadly two types of clustering algorithms: partitional and hierarchical.
-Partitional algorithms exploit global structure to divide the data into a choice of k clusters, with the goal of producing meaningful partitions.
-Hierarchical algorithms use local neighborhood structure and work bottom-up (or top-down), merging (or splitting) existing clusters with neighboring clusters.
+Partitional algorithms divide the data into a choice of k clusters, with the goal of producing meaningful partitions.
+Hierarchical algorithms work bottom-up (or top-down), merging (or splitting) existing clusters with neighboring clusters.
+These types reflect two clustering methodologies: partitional algorithms exploit global structure in a dataset, whereas hierarchical algorithms use local neighborhood structure.
 We used a representative algorithm from each: from partitional algorithms, we selected the k-means algorithm, and from hierarchical clustering algorithms, we selected the hierarchical agglomerative algorithm.
 For both algorithms, we relied on Euclidean distance between $\tilde{\mathbf{h}}$ vectors as the distance metric between anomalies in entropy space.
-A description of both algorithms can be found in [24].